 2. Process asynchronously - Don’t block the response

-3. Verify signatures - Always check X-Webhook-Signature
+3. Verify signatures - Always check X-WhereParcel-Signature

 4. Handle duplicates - Use idempotency keys

-For more details, check our Webhook API documentation.
+For more details, check our API documentation.